Skip to Main Content

 The major Australian Legal dictionary we have in hard copy is LexisNexis concise Australian legal dictionary, edited by Peter Butt and David Hamer.
 This has now run to its fourth edition (published 2011) and is the only current Australia specific legal dictionary on the open shelves.
 The previous editions of this are in the basement.
 There is a limited but free to access Australian legal dictionary available from the Australian Law Central website, which also has a dictionary of Australian drafting terms.

 The most up to date legal directory we have, the Australian legal directory, dates from 2002 - 2003, covering both law firms and individual practitioners across the country.
-Previous editions of this are kept in the closed basement.
 We also have Cate Banks's useful 2006 publication Law on the internet detailing a large amount of internet legal resources for Australia.
 There are various more up-to-date options online, such as the Australian lawyers directory, which allows you to search for law firms by specialism across all states.

 Of of our hard copy bibliographies for Australia, the most recent is Robert Watt's Concise legal research published in 2009.
 Among some of the titles we have which are not overly historical are: